efnats/chiamerge/README.md

 A very basic first version of the installer.

+## Configuration

+### chiamerge

+There is a configuration section in the chiamerge bash script.
+-   **FSTYPE** Use FTSYPE=EXT4 or FSTYPE=XFS
+-   **EXT4OPTIONS** and **XFSOPTIONS** will determine the options that mkfs will use to write the filesystem.
+The default options are optimized to fit as many plots as possible in the filesystem.
+If you have suggestions to improve do let me know.

+### mnt-garden.mount

+Please refer to https://github.com/trapexit/mergerfs#options to determine whats best for you.
+Especially the write policy is important here as decribed above.

+### mnt-garden.mount

+The chia-mountall script in /usr/local/bin has rw (read/write) in the mount option set by default.
+If you're done plotting it would make sense to change this to ro (read-only)

 ## Bugs / Todo

 Currently SAS drives are not supported, because hdparm is used to aquire the serialnr.
 As https://github.com/augustynr pointed out (thx) this can be fixed by issuing smartctrl instead of hdparm, however this will break usb support.
 I will make SATA, SAS and USB work.
 Or will you do it?

+The installer needs to be better

 ## Socials